Blepharoplasty

 What are the results of a blepharoplasty?

 Although there may be swelling and bruising around the surgical site, they will subside on their own, and the eyelids will improve in appearance for up to a year.
-The scars from a blepharoplasty are well-concealed, and usually fade with time until they are virtually undetectable.
 Although the eyelids are still subject to aging, blepharoplasty produces long-lasting results.
+Upper eyelid results can last for 5-7+ years.
+Lower eyelid results often last even longer, with benefits for 10+ years for many patients.

 Contact Us